 Continue reading to gather more information on the advantages of morning walk.
 If you want a customized plan for your parents’ needs or want to know what are the benefits of morning walk?
 You can book an appointment with a doctor right now using the I Elderly Care platform.

 The health benefits of morning walk for elderly include

 Good for heart

-Various advantages of morning walk include lowering blood pressure, help improve circulation and avoid cardiovascular symptoms.
-Indeed, major research from Boulder University and the University of Tennessee has found that walking a few kilometers a day can help older women lower their blood pressure and minimize their risk of stroke.
+Various advantages of morning walk include lowering of blood pressure, help improve circulation and avoid cardiovascular symptoms.
+Indeed, major research from Boulder University and the University of Tennessee has found that walking a few kilometres a day can help older women lower their blood pressure and minimize their risk of stroke.